Kotlin/kotlin-by-example/examples/05_stdlib/07_firstlast.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Picking the first element.
+2. Picks the first element.
-3. Picking the last element.
+3. Picks the last element.
-4. Picking the first even element.
+4. Picks the first even element.
-5. Picking the last odd element.
+5. Picks the last odd element.

 ### `firstOrNull`, `lastOrNull`